 This toolbox contains a multi-step process for completing the Planet Centric Design Canvas (a modified version of the lean canvas).

 It has been designed to help entrepreneurs, startups and businesses create more sustainable business solutions.
 It takes you step-by-step from preparation, through the canvas, to a validation phase.

 It was created by Impossible and makesense.
 Impossible is a group of people who have come together to help solve meaningful problems and guide global change.
-It was founded by Christoph Dressel, Lily Cole, and Kwame Ferreira is the CEO.PLANET CENTRIC DESIGN TOOLKIT
+It was founded by Christoph Dressel, Lily Cole, and Kwame Ferreira is the CEO.VISIT TOOLBOX

 This toolbox is a collection of 8 canvases, with a PDF guide to their use, available as a downloadable PDF.

 It has been designed to support people to create 'platform businesses' that utilize digital ecosystems to tackle challenges in the age of complexity.